uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 ![uwe xr device simulator button](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/sample.jpg)

 This scene demonstrates basic VR interactions and motion.
-This demo scene is a useful reference to work out how to implement similar functionality in your own project.
+It is also a useful reference to work out how to implement similar functionality in your own project.

 ### Test out the scene